viviandotdev/ObsidianVault/30 Notes/In 1984, people are controlled by inflicting pain. In Brave New World, they are controlled by inflicting pleasure..md

 ---
 tags:: [[social-media]]

-## In 1984, people are controlled by inflicting pain.
-In Brave New World, they are controlled by inflicting pleasure.

 Orwell was worried about a world where freedom is taken away by force, where books might be banned, and truth is hidden from us.
 He feared a world where we are controlled by making us afraid.

  **He imagined a world where no one needed to force us to give up our freedom because we would happily do it ourselves, all for the sake of comfort and fun.**